-Don’t get me wrong – I love Christmas and am looking forward to celebrating in my own way but cooking for more than the usual three people, certainly makes me head for a complete melt-down.
-Here at TLH Leisure Resort we are all about keeping calm in the kitchen so we’ve asked Lee Johnston at the TLH Carlton Hotel for some of his top tips to keep calm, and cook on!
+Here at TLH Leisure Resort we are all about keeping calm in the kitchen so we’ve asked our Chefs for some of their top tips to keep calm, and cook on!

-- Stay calm by planning your menu in November and make a list to buy as many ingredients as possible before the supermarkets become something akin to a boxing ring.
+- Stay calm by planning your menu early and make a list to buy as many ingredients as possible before the supermarkets become something akin to a boxing ring.

 - Have an early practice run and cook Christmas dinner instead of your normal Sunday roast.
 This is a good chance to experiment with the latest “must try” sprout recipe and find out if the family will like it.

 - Try cooking a single turkey supreme or crown instead of the full bird.
 (The legs always take longer than the breast.)
 You could even cook it the day before, slice it and reheat on Christmas Day.
 With all of the delicious seasonings and gravy no-one will taste the difference.

 - Prepare your veg the day before and refrigerate in plastic bags or containers.
 Make sure you place peeled potatoes in cold water.